-To commemorate the upcoming 30th anniversary of the fall of the Berlin Wall (November 9, 2019), this collection expresses an era of change in Berlin between 1988-2000.
-Remnants of Nazism and the Cold War are evident in the images as is the Wall itself, reflecting the mood of the city as seen through its changing landscape.
+To commemorate the upcoming 30th anniversary of the fall of the Berlin Wall (November 9, 2019), this collection offers a glimpse of an era in transition, set between 1988-2000.
+Remnants of Nazism and the Cold War are evident in the images, as is the Wall itself, reflecting the mood of the city as seen through its changing landscape.
 Depictions range from neo-nazis to an exuberant runner in Berlin’s first unified marathon.

-Perhaps one of the most defining statements is expressed in “Changing of the Guard” – photographed seven months after the border opening.
-Alone and looking rather dejected, a former east German guard stands on top of the Wall appearing reluctant to serve as peacemaker.
+Perhaps one of the most defining statements is expressed in “Changing of the Guard”, photographed seven months after the border opening.
+Alone and looking rather withdrawn, a former east German guard stands on top of the Wall to serve as a peacekeeper.
 Clothed in his dull military uniform and cap, he embodies the consciousness of an emerging new world order.
 A defeated, outdated old regime held captive in its own barricade, if you will.
 His elevated gesture is emblematic of repression and war, teetering undeniably to crumble and fall.

 Yes, the concrete dust has long settled.
 Only small sections of the Wall remain and are preserved as a memorial for freedom.
 However, it gives me greater satisfaction to regard the importance of the fall of the Wall as a recognition for hope.

-Building for a peaceful future is easier – and more sensible – than building walls.
+Building for a peaceful future is easier – and more reasonable – than building walls.

 (I’m also one of the so-called “wall peckers” who helped take down the wall.
 See story: Building Hope, Not Walls)